 A programme of converting civilian Mil-26 to military use is now underway, estimated to complete in 2018.

-Joining the Mil Monsters are the Antonov Giants.
+Joining the Mil Monsters is the Antonov Giants.

 As impressive as the AN-22 was, it still wasn’t big enough.

 In October 1967, Oleg Konstantinovich Antonov proposed Project 122 (AN-122) but this was rejected as it fell short of the 120-140 tonne requirement.
-By 1971, Antonov had initial designs for a four and six jet turbine powered transport and in 1972, the decision was made to proceed with Project 124.
+By 1971, Antonov had initial designs for four and six jet turbine-powered transport and in 1972, the decision was made to proceed with Project 124.

 A full-size mock was in 1973 and by 1982, the prototype ready for its first flight.
 In 1986, it entered production with 56 being completed.
 As was the norm, it proceeded to make and break records including lifting 171.2 tonnes to 10,750m and a 25 hour non-stop flight.

 A number of variants have been produced.

 The Strategic Airlift Interim Service (SALIS) is a commercial arrangement managed by the Strategic Airlift Coordination Cell (SALCC) in the Royal Netherlands Air Force Base at Eindhoven.

 In January 2019, the SALIS contract was extended for a further three years, providing two AN-124-100’s on a constant basis.